-Her evolving animation film Standard_Deviation, which was developed in close cooperation with the artist Sara Hamadeh, ventures into Sophocles’ famed tragedy Oedipus Rex.
-Rather than re-narrating the misfortunes of Oedipus, king of Thebes, whose grievous journey of self-discovery unfolds at the height of the Theban plague, the work conducts a reading of the dramatic constructs of Sophocles’ play itself—that is, of its figuration of tragedy as a “technology of endurance.”
-The film sheds new light on the tragedy’s course by placing the age-old characters against a backdrop of various visual and sonic references, non-linear narrative structures, and eerie spaces.
+At the Secession, Hamadeh presents a new stage of her evolving animation film Standard_Deviation.
+The film, which was developed in close cooperation with the artist Sara Hamadeh, ventures into Sophocles’ famed tragedy Oedipus Rex.
+Rather than re-narrating the misfortunes of Oedipus, king of Thebes, whose grievous journey of self-discovery unfolds at the height of the Theban plague, the work conducts a reading of the dramatic constructs of Sophocles’ play itself—that is, of his figuration of tragedy as a “technology of endurance.”
+The film is based on a libretto written by the artist that is translated into different forms, spoken word, operatic renditions, and print.
+Taking a poetic approach to the ancient story, the work sheds new light on the tragedy’s course by placing the age-old characters before a backdrop of various visual and sonic references, non-linear narrative structures, and eerie spaces.

 The digitally generated film sequences suggest a computer game.
 The film comprises two different visual logics: One logic takes the form of a 2D pixel animation reminiscent of 1980s and early 1990s platform computer games (with obstacles that need to be overcome in order to reach ‘higher levels’).
 The other logic manifests in a strikingly different 3D animation that reveals glimpses of the inner psyche of the characters, as if viewing the game from two different registers.
 The 3D-animated insights allow the viewer to accept a warped storyline in this ‘game narrative.’
 The plot in the traditional sense gives way to seemingly absurd events that find their genealogy in the characters’ heightened life moments of struggle, birth, death, destruction, and resurrection.